ff6347/theGrids/README.txt

 in the snippets folder are lots of tiny Javascripts to modify some text.

-See project.the-moron.net/jsascii/jsascii.html for some ascii art it uses this javascript function by nihillogic http://www.nihilogic.dk/labs/jsascii/
+See project.the-moron.net/jsascii/jsascii.html for some ascii art it uses this javascript function by nihillogic http://www.nihilogic.dk/labs/jsascii/ switch to branch jsascii to see some example code.

 fabiantheblind Fr  6 Dez 2010
 http://www.the-moron.net